Sahircs/Sahircs.github.io/README.md

 # Maze-Game (https://sahircs.github.io/)

-# Description of Game and how to play
+Description of Game and how to play:

 - Click the "Generate New Maze" to generate a new maze at random
 - Move the player using the up/left/down/right arrows